deepthidavuluri38/Codealpha_task1/README.md

-CodeAlpha Task 1 - Web Scraping
+CodeAlpha Task 1 - Data Collection and Analysis

 Project Title

-Web Scraping Using Python
+Book Dataset Analysis Using Python

 Objective

-The objective of this project is to collect data from a website using web scraping techniques.
-The extracted data is processed and stored in a structured format for further analysis.
+The objective of this project is to demonstrate basic data collection, organization, and analysis using Python.
+A sample dataset of books is used to perform statistical analysis and identify key insights.

 Tools Used

 - Python
-- BeautifulSoup
-- Requests
-- Pandas
 - Online Python Compiler
 - GitHub